Vineetjais10/Accelerated-Deep-Learning-for-Scene-Recognition-with-CNN-and-XLA/README.md

 # Lesson 14: Optimizing Deep Learning Models for Computer Vision

-This repository contains a Jupyter Notebook titled **"Lesson 14 - Optimizing Deep Learning Models for Computer Vision"**, which provides practical techniques for making deep learning models more efficient — both in training and deployment.
+This repository contains a Jupyter Notebook which provides practical techniques for making deep learning models more efficient — both in training and deployment.

 ## 🧠 Lesson Overview